National Agricultural Literacy Curriculum Matrix

 - Brown shelled eggs typically cost more than white shelled eggs because the breeds of chicken that lay brown eggs are typically bigger and eat more feed, but do not lay more eggs.

 - White eggs produced in conventional style housing are typically the cheapest because that is the most cost effective way to produce eggs.

 - Eggs produced in cage-free or free range housing systems cost more because these housing systems have higher production costs to the farmer.

 All eggs, regardless of the color of the shell or the type of farm they were produced on, provide the same level of nutrients to our diet.5

 Activity 2: History and Introduction to the Egg Industry

 - Ask students if they believe that egg farming has changed in the last 100 years.
 Explain that 100 years ago many families produced their own eggs.
 Progressively, egg-laying hens moved out of backyards and onto farms.
 These farms have increased in size and technological advancements through the years.

-- As the students watch the video, have them list the goals that egg farmers had as egg farming evolved:
+- As the students watch the video, have them list the goals egg farmers have as egg farming evolved:

-- Provide fresh and economical eggs for consumers.
+- Provide high quality, nutritious, and economical eggs for consumers.